College Success @ Perkins is leading the way to systemic change in our education system for students with vision loss.

 Why?
 Because the college landscape has changed dramatically in the last 20 years — and so has the high school experience.
 The skills required to attend college and the expectations for students have evolved.

-This summer, we invite you to join the conversation in our Summer Learning Series webinars.
-In these sessions, leading experts will come together to investigate the state of college readiness for students with vision loss, to examine best practices, explore areas for growth and offer fresh approaches for students, their families, and educators.
+We invite you to join the conversation in our Learning Series webinars.
+In these sessions, leading experts came together to investigate the state of college readiness for students with vision loss, to examine best practices, explore areas for growth and offer fresh approaches for students, their families, and educators.

 Your contributions are critical in keeping the college readiness conversation moving forward.

-Over the course of four webinars, we will begin to unpack the meaning of college in 2022: identifying essential skills that students need to be “college ready,” providing ideas on how students can learn those skills, discussing how educators can better support this growth, and focusing on growth opportunities for students with vision loss.
+Over the course of these four webinars, we unpack the meaning of college today: identifying essential skills that students need to be “college ready,” providing ideas on how students can learn those skills, discussing how educators can better support this growth, and focusing on growth opportunities for students with vision loss.

 College environments have changed — and so has the way students learn in high school.